 About Us

 District 23 is an Alcoholics Anonymous General Service Committee within Area 30 of eastern Massachusetts.
-The committee meets monthly on the 2nd Tuesday at 7:30 pm at Faith Community Church, 146 E. Main Street in Hopkinton in Room 235 (from the lobby, go right and down the corridor), and online via Zoom (see the Calendar/Announcements page for Zoom meeting information).
+The committee meets monthly on the 2nd Tuesday at 7:30 pm at Faith Community Church, 146 E. Main Street in Hopkinton in Room 235 (from the lobby, go right and down the corridor), and online via Zoom (see the Calendar/Announcements page for Zoom information).

 First Congregational Church